 Page 216, caption.
 In my biography of Blackburne (page 94) everybody in this famous picture was correctly named (which was not the case in some previous books and unfortunately not in Steinitz in London).
 Somehow, when submitting the captions for the Steinitz book, an earlier version of the caption was sent, in which two of the amateurs in the photograph, were named incorrectly.
 We took the opportunity of our article in New In Chess 2020/7 to provide the correct caption.

 The bearded man standing far left was actually J. Lovelock, a committee member of the City of London Chess Club) not Bussy as the book says.
 The man with large whiskers standing centre (to the right of Blackburne) was Henry F. Down (the club's Honorary Secretary at the time), not Coburn as named in the book.

 The full corrected list of names is as follows.
 Seated: Steinitz, Gastineau, De Vere.
 Standing: Lovelock, Horwitz, Potter, Löwenthal, Down, Blackburne and Dr. Ballard.

 Thanks to Fabrizio Zavatarelli for spotting this, and he also informs us that this famous group photograph was almost certainly taken not on 14 June 1873 (as we thought in the book) but rather on 5 July, shortly before the 1873 Vienna international chess congress.
-In the photograph Steinitz is seated to the right of the host, Henry Francis Gastineau, who hosted parties at his home in Peckham, south London, on both those dates.
+Henry Francis Gastineau apparently hosted parties at his home in Peckham, south London, on both those dates.